Greystones

 ‘Greystones’ is an innovative and sensitively designed house in an Area of

 Outstanding Natural Beauty in Yorkshire.
-It replaces a run-down house, providing a
+It replaces a run-down house, providing a house for the 21st Century with energy efficient design and reduced water run-off

 systems.
 Its design takes advantage of the sloping levels on the site to create a